 AIGC – Conference Travel Support Application and Guidelines

-AIGC will have limited resources to assist up to 10 students with conference related travel between August 1, 2014 and December 30, 2014.
+AIGC will have limited resources to assist up to 10 students with conference related travel between January 2015 through May 2015.
 Due to high interest in this program, AIGC will only fund up to two (2) requests per conference – you may wish to partner with another applicant as a “group” to maximize the benefit of this funding.

 Program information can be found below: